 What is the difference between CMMI and CMM?

-A big difference however is that CMMI offers two representations of the maturity of the processes.
-CMMI offers a staged representation with five maturity levels just like the Software CMM and a continuous model where each process area has its own maturity level.
+The difference between CMMI and CMM is that CMMI offers two representations of the maturity of the processes, while CMM only offers one.
+CMMI has a staged representation with five maturity levels, like the Software CMM, but also has a continuous model where each process area has its own maturity level.

 Service Capability Maturity Model (CMM)